Discreteness to Convexity: Promotion Planning via Simplotope Triangulation: Connections with -convex functions and Extensions

 where the first inequality describes the epigraph of $\phi \mcirc \ell$, and the second inequality is the hypograph of $\varphi \mcirc \xi$.
-Our LP formulation is built on the perfect formulation of $\mathcal{F}$.
-As expected, such formulation relies on the formulation techniques of submodular composition.
-Here, we assume that a tuple of permutations $\sigma=(\sigma_1, \ldots,\sigma_n)$ to make the denominator (resp. numerator) supermodular (resp. submodular), that is, for each $i \in [n]$, $\sigma_i$ is a permutation of $\{1, \ldots, d_i\}$ such that
+As expected, our LP formulation relies on the formulation techniques of submodular composition.
+Here, we assume that there is a tuple of permutations $\sigma=(\sigma_1, \ldots,\sigma_n)$ that makes the denominator (resp. numerator) supermodular (resp. submodular), that is, for each $i \in [n]$, $\sigma_i$ is a permutation of $\{0,1, \ldots, d_i\}$ such that

 In addition, to use the staircase inequalities, we introduce the grid representation of the numerator and denominator, that is, for a tuple of permutations $\sigma = (\sigma_1, \ldots, \sigma_n)$,